montest/montest/README.md

 You can learn more on me and my previous research on my [Website][website]

-### I'm a Senior Machine Learning Researcher at Talkwalker and work on NLP related projects!!
+### I'm a Quantitative Researcher and Developer at ADIA and work on NLP related projects!!

 #### Connect with me: